sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/enduser-guide/02-access360.md

 # Access 360

 Access 360 is the first page the end-user see when he connects to the Identity Analytics portal.
 The objective of this page is to give him a quick overview of all the access information related to him, basically: who am I, my task list, and what can I access to.
-It also includes, when relevant, all information about resource management, when for exemple the end-user is an application owner, or an organisation manager, or a shared folder owner...
+It also includes, when relevant, all information about resource management, when for example the end-user is an application owner, or an organisation manager, or a shared folder owner...

 For end-users, Access360 will be the only accessible page.
 As a result, end-users DO NOT have access to search pages.
 Drill-down is only available through the main interface Access360 in order to enforce the least privilege principle.